piccolo-orm/piccolo/docs/src/piccolo/schema/advanced.rst

 The :class:`SchemaManager <piccolo.schema.SchemaManager>` class is used
 internally by Piccolo to interact with schemas.
-You may find it useful if you want to write a script  to create / delete / list schemas.
+You may find it useful if you want to write a script to interact with schemas (create / delete / list etc).

 -------------------------------------------------------------------------------